jburrows82/llmcord/README.md

 ...Or use any other OpenAI compatible API server.

+### Gemini Grounding with Sources
+- When using a compatible Gemini model (e.g., `gemini-2.0-flash`), the bot can automatically use Google Search to ground its responses with up-to-date information.
+- If a response was enhanced by grounding, a "Show Sources" button will appear below the message.
+- Clicking "Show Sources" reveals the search queries the model used and the web sources it consulted to generate the response.

 ### And more:
-- Supports image attachments when using a vision model (like gpt-4.1, claude-3, llama-4, etc.)
+- Supports image attachments when using a vision model (like gpt-4.1, claude-3, gemini-flash, llama-4, etc.)
 - Supports text file attachments (.txt, .py, .c, etc.)
 - Customizable personality (aka system prompt)
 - User identity aware (OpenAI API and xAI API only)